Mary's articles are inspired by her hobbies and love for the Lord. She loves writing, art, photography, crafting, and being a grandmother.

 - Fold the ribbon in half and place glue in the center of the hair and then add ribbon in place for hanging.

-- Glue the body to the heart, hold down tightly and wait a few minutes till dry, keeping most of the hair towards the front.
+- Glue the body to the heart, hold it down tightly and wait a few minutes till dry, keeping most of the hair towards the front.
 Glue the ribbon flower under the chin.

 - Shape arms to front and glue together, overlapping a bit.
 Then, glue the star in place.